You may be familiar with melanoma as a type of skin cancer, but what other types of skin cancer are there and what signs should you look out for?

 Basal cell carcinomas and squamous cell carcinomas

-While melanoma often gets the most coverage, there are two other major types of skin cancer: basal cell carcinoma (approximately 4 million cases per year in the United States) and squamous cell carcinoma (approximately 700,000 cases per year in the United States).
+While melanoma often gets the most coverage, there are two other major types of skin cancer: basal cell carcinoma and squamous cell carcinoma.
 Often grouped together as non-melanoma skin cancers, these two types are much more common than melanoma cancer.
-They are unlikely to spread to other parts of the body, but they may be locally disfiguring if not treated early.
+Although they are unlikely to spread to other parts of the body, they may cause disfigurement if not treated early.

 Basal cell carcinomas are abnormal, uncontrolled growths or lesions that arise in the skin’s basal cells, which line the deepest layer of the outermost layer of the skin.
 They often look like open sores, red patches, pink growths, shiny bumps or scars and usually are caused by sun exposure.

 Warning signs include:

 - Flat, firm, pale or yellow areas, similar to a scar

 - Raised reddish patches that may be itchy